The entrepreneur's roadmap for navigating the world of venture capital

 I’ve observed thousands of founders and thought a lot about what it takes to create something important and to achieve outlier success.
 Kupor’s book takes founders who want to do both through everything from how VCs raise money and evaluate deals, to how to think about term sheets and set up boards.
 It’s a valuable resource for any founder who wants to work with VCs.Sam Altman Partner and president of Y Combinator; co-founder of OpenAI

 Buy the Book Today

-Buy today from any bookseller where fine books are sold, and receive exclusive access to bonus content.
+Buy today from any bookseller where fine books are sold.

 Subscribe to the a16z newsletter to stay informed about venture capital, innovation, and the future of tech.

 Thanks for signing up.